awirix/awirix.github.io/docs/guide/extensions/structure.md

 # Structure

-Since extensions are just a folders with bunch of files, each extensions must contain few specific files in order to be functional.
+Since extensions are just a folders with bunch of files, each extension must contain a few specific files in order to be functional.

 ```
 extension